arshad849/nagp-assignment/README.md

 2. If load exceeds the threshold 2 additional pods will be created.
 3. Used dynamic provisioning of pv.
 Dynamic provisioning with statefulset is standard approach.
 4. A rolling update is demonstrated at the end, after deleting the HPA and deployment to stabilize the quota limits.
+5. I have not realised and used gcr.io in demo.
+I have uploaded an image to docker hub as well and added the url.

 ## Setup